OSUSecLab/MiniCrawler/README.md

 ## How to run it
 MiniCrawler is a scalable and open source WeChat mini-app crawler, it contains two parts:

-**Xposed Plugin** Extracting data (cookie) from WeChat to initialize the mini-app metadata crawler, and injecting downloading commands to WeChat.
+**Xposed Plugin:** Extracting data (cookie) from WeChat to initialize the mini-app metadata crawler, and injecting downloading commands to WeChat.

-**Metadata Crawler** Using keywords and cookie to send mini-app query messages to WeChat server and retrieve mini-app metadata.
+**Metadata Crawler:** Using keywords and cookie to send mini-app query messages to WeChat server and retrieve mini-app metadata.

 ## How to run it